 By Jerry A. Boggs

-SHE PLUNGED the company’s roaring black SUV into the zoo parking lot and hit the brakes hard.
+SHE roared her company’s black SUV into the parking lot facing the zoo’s main entrance and hit the brakes hard.
 She tossed aside her seat belt.

 “By now every efffing animal’s on the loose.
 Do you have a gun?”